JiananH/Profile-Bayesian/README.md

 H1-8.
 Under H1: (mu_a=1, var_a=10^2, mu_p=1, var_p=10^2)<br/>
 H1-9.
 Under H1: (mu_a=1, var_a=10^2, mu_p=1.5, var_p=10^2)<br/>

-The scenarios considered in the manuscript are:
+The scenarios considered in the manuscript are (will be updated):
 ---
 #H0-3.
 Under H0: (mu_a=1, var_a=10^2, mu_p=0, var_p=10^2)<br/>
 #H1-1.
 Under H1: (mu_a=1, var_a=10^2, mu_p=0.5, var_p=20^2)<br/>